 When someone is a recovering drug or alcohol abuse, they are one for life.
 Once the addiction has taken place, it is never fully gone.
 Even after treatment is complete, life is still full of temptation.
 That is why relapse is so common.
 So many people go through treatment, only to end up re-addicted to their vices of choice.
 Life is not easy for a recovering abuser, but it does get easier with time.
-Here are the top five reasons people relapse, along with tips on how to avoid succumbing to each cause.
+Here are the top five reasons people relapse, along with tips on how to avoid relapse.

 1. They Are Around the Wrong People

 The other way that people matter is if the people around the abuser are partaking in the drug the abuser is recovering from.
 This can be friends, family, or even the stranger at the next booth over at a restaurant.
 When an abuser sees their drug of choice being devoured, it makes them want to consume it as well.
 While avoiding all people that are either associated with the drug or consuming the drug is almost impossible, it should be attempted, at least at the beginning.
 As time goes on, it will be easier to associate with these people.
-However, if the people are close family, the abuser may still want to see them.
+However, if the people are a close family, the abuser may still want to see them.
 In this case, the family should commit to not partaking in the drug when they are around the abuser.
 This is a small sacrifice for the family to make to help the abuser avoid relapse.

 2. They Get Stressed Out

 For most abusers, stress is what started their addiction in the first place.
 Their drug was their coping mechanism.
 When times got tough, they turned to their drug of choice to relax and forget about life’s worries.
-For this reason, stress is often the number one thing that causes relapse.
+For this reason, stress is often the number one thing that causes a relapse.
 While it is impossible to avoid stress completely, there are some ways an abuser can prevent relapse when stressful situations occur.

 The best option is for the abuser to avoid situations that are known to cause a lot of stress.
 For example, it is probably not a good idea to move shortly after leaving treatment.
 Recovering abusers may also want to take it easy at work for a little while, and inform their bosses that they need to pass on any big projects.